coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 In order to have a set of discrete operations, we must be able to discretize the parametric operation $\mathrm{RZ}\_\theta$, which is a $2\times2$ matrix with entries depending on $\theta$.

-Selinger considers the following native operators:
+Selinger considers the following native operations:

 $$
 \begin{aligned}